Origins of the United World Challenge

 We all have an “ocean” to cross: a challenge that seems too daunting to dare attempt.

 Here’s how I found my own ocean and the courage to cross it.
-While your own ocean may not be literal, I hope this story may help inspire you to connect with your inner explorer in pursuit of your greatest dreams.
+While your own ocean may not be literal, I hope my story inspires you to connect with your inner explorer in pursuit of your greatest dreams.